 These elements are known as the halogens.
 The word Halogen is a Greek word which means salt producer.
-These elements are called salt producers because chlorine, bromine, and iodine are highly electronegative in nature and form anions that constitute the anionic part of salts found in the sea water.
+These elements are called salt producers because chlorine, bromine, and iodine are highly electronegative in nature and form anions that constitute the anionic part of salts found in the seawater.
 The last element of the group, astatine is radioactive in nature.
 All these elements belong to the p block of the modern periodic table.
-After the alkali group, halogen family constitutes the most homogenous group in the modern periodic table.
+After the alkali group, the halogen family constitutes the most homogenous group in the modern periodic table.

 Physical and Chemical Properties of Halogens

 Halogens show very smooth variations in their physical properties.
 Fluorine and chlorine are in the gaseous state, bromine in liquid and iodine in the solid state.
 The melting and boiling point of halogens increases with increase in the atomic number of the element.
-All the members of the halogen family are colored.
+All the members of the halogen family are coloured.
 This happens due to the absorption of the radiation in the visible region which results in the excitation of the electrons in the outer shell to higher energy levels.
-They absorb different quanta of radiation, hence display different colors.
-We have fluorine which is yellow, chlorine is greenish yellow, bromine is red and iodine is violet in color.
+They absorb different quanta of radiation, hence display different colours.
+We have fluorine which is yellow, chlorine is greenish yellow, bromine is red and iodine is violet.
 Fluorine and chlorine react with water.
 Bromine and iodine are sparingly soluble in water but are highly soluble in other organic solvents such as chloroform and carbon disulphide.